Last updated on 2026-01-30

 - Incident and Threat Manager: Responsible for identifying and responding to security incidents and threats within an organization.

-- Forensic Analyst: Investigates cyber crimes and security breaches, analyzing data to determine how breaches occurred.
+- Forensic Analyst: Investigates cyber crimes and analyzes data breaches to determine how security was compromised.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.